 All you need is a quiet place to sit down and close your eyes.
 You can meditate for as little as five minutes or as long as an hour.
 Meditation has all kinds of positive effects on the body and the mind, and stress is no exception.
 A growing body of research indicates that mindfulness meditation and non-judgment can lower stress levels, reduce stress-related maladies like heart problems and high blood pressure, and improve concentration and focus.

 Need help focusing while you’re meditating?
 Try mala beads!

 5) Cut stress by spending time with family and friends

 Spending time with those you care about, whether it be your family or a couple of friends; stress can get to the best of us but when stress strikes, always be around people who love you for who you are.

 You don’t have to be an extrovert to take advantage of this stress management technique.
 (Being an extrovert means you gain energy by being with other.)
 Even introverts can benefit from company with friends and family.
 Of course, it has to be the right company.
 Surround yourself with people who make you laugh, make you relax, and help you take your mind off your worries.

-Focusing on eating healthy can reduce stress levels.
+Focusing on eating healthy and nourishing your body can reduce stress levels.
 When stress strikes, it’s not uncommon to turn to food as a stress reliever; whether it be ice cream or chips, stress makes us want to eat anything with calories in it.
 But rather than turning stress into stress eating, you can actually cut stress from your life altogether.